 A transfer switch is a device that enables you to directly solar power your items with a minimal amount of batteries in such a way that you would be backed up by the electricity grid, but without a grid-tie inverter/net metering system.
 You could also enjoy a limited amount of power during power outages from the electricity grid.

 Basically, the solar panels would charge very few batteries, even a couple depending on your setup, their size, and your power consumption, and those batteries would buffer that power to your appliances.
 If the weather becomes cloudy for an extended period of time, the transfer switch can switch you over to the electricity grid so that you will not have to purchase extra panels to compensate for the reduced power production during that weather.

-If you know how to set up a regular 120 volt inverter, batteries, etc, you can avoid the electrician’s fee and do the in-home part of this type of job yourself.
+If you know how to set up a regular 120 volt inverter, batteries, etc, you can avoid the electrician’s fee and do the in-home part of this job yourself.

 To determine how much space you would need to place your solar panels flat on a surface such as your roof, you would first determine how much power a square metre of them would generate.
 You would do this by multiplying the decimal efficiency rating of the panels by the amount of sunlight received by the earth per square meter when it is sunny (this is just a guideline) which is 1,000 Watts/sq metre.

-The average solar panel is 10% efficient (it can be as much as 22%, but it is usually ten, so use ten as a guideline), you would multiply 0.10 by 1000 and the result is the number of watts per square metre that specific model of panel generates which is 100 watts/square metre.
+The average solar panel is 10% efficient (it can be as much as 22%, but it is usually 10%, so use 10% as a guideline).
+Multiply 0.10 by 1000 and the result is the number of watts per square metre that specific model of panel generates which is 100 watts/square metre.
 You would purchase many of that same panel to achieve your desired electricity generation capacity.

 Second: To finally determine how much space you would need in square metres on the surface you are putting the solar panels flat on top of, you would divide the number of watts that you intend to purchase by the watts/square metre figure which is 100.